Pass MRCGP AKT with Arora

 The AKT (applied knowledge test) is one of the three components of the MRCGP qualification.
 This is necessary to complete GP training in the UK.
 It is not simply a test of how much you know or can retain; it aims to test your application of knowledge and problem solving.

 The MRCGP AKT format is a 200 question exam, which lasts 3 hours and 10 minutes.
 You can sit your AKT MRCGP test any time during or after the GPST2 year and you can sit it up to 4 times to pass.
-The pass mark varies between exams, but tends to be between 60-70% of the final mark.
+The pass mark varies between exams, but tends to be between 60-70%.

 If you need help preparing for your MRCGP AKT exam, our specially-designed AKT revision resources are the perfect option.
-These include focussed teaching by Dr. Aman Arora, who is a fellow of RCGP, a previous GP Programme Director and a previous Advanced AKT trainer.
+These include focused teaching by Dr. Aman Arora – a fellow of RCGP, a previous GP Programme Director and a previous Advanced AKT trainer.

-Our All-in-One AKT Package includes 3 full online courses, 3 audio books and 9 mock exams, meaning you have everything you need to help pass an AKT the first time around.
-Our MRCGP AKT revision courses also include AKT audiobooks, AKT mock paper bundles and AKT flashcard bundles.
+Our All-in-One AKT Package includes 3 full online courses, live course, 3 audio books, 9 mock exams and 250 flashcards – meaning you have everything you need to help pass an AKT the first time around.
+Our individual MRCGP AKT revision courses include AKT online courses, AKT mock paper bundles, AKT audiobooks and AKT flashcard bundles.

 FREQUENTLY ASKED QUESTIONS ABOUT MRCGP AKT